directory

 Will conquer him! awake, and win the day!

-Enter the Ghost of HASTINGS
+The Ghost of HASTINGS rises.

-Ghost of HASTINGS To KING RICHARD III
+Ghost of HASTINGS[To KING RICHARD III]

 Bloody and guilty, guiltily awake,